Allaman/knowledge.rootknecht.net/pages/01.home/ergodox-ez/.revs/20190222-172641/item.md

 Regarding these requirements the ErgoDox EZ was the **perfect** match!

-Other models which I have considered but lacked some requirements and/or are DIY projects:
+Other models which I have considered:

 - [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com/)
 - [Atreus62](https://github.com/profet23/atreus62)